NREL/ROSCO/README.md

 * Simple 1-DOF turbine simulations for quick controller capability verifications
 * Parsing of OpenFAST input and output files

-Block diagrams of these capabilities can be seen in [architecture.png](architecture.png).

 ## Introduction
 The NREL Reference OpenSource Controller (ROSCO) provides an open, modular and fully adaptable baseline wind turbine controller to the scientific community.
 The ROSCO toolbox leverages this architecture and implementation to provide a generic tuning process for the controller.
 Because of the open character and modular set-up, scientists are able to collaborate and contribute in making continuous improvements to the code for the controller and the toolbox.
 The ROSCO toolbox is a mostly-python code base with a number of functionalities.